SaddlebackCSS/SaddlebackCSS.github.io/_posts/2016-02-11-LIPO_Safety.md

    * **Amp-Hour:** Since Amps are a measure of flow rate, an Amp-Hour is a measure of capacity.
 A ideal 1Ah battery will allow current to flow at 1A for 1 Hour, .5A for 2 hours, 2A for 30 minutes, etc. Real world applications are much more complex of course, but it is a very useful metric.
 LIPO batteries can range from 500mAh (.5Ah) to 10000mAh (10Ah).
    * **Volts:** The SI unit of electrical potential, or the difference in electrical potential.
 In a water analogy this is similar to how forcefully the water in going through the pipes.
 Batteries operate at a "fixed" voltage, which is actually a nominal voltage and the actual voltage will be a little higher when fully charged and lower when running low.
 LIPO batteries can be of various voltages depending on the S number...
    * **S-Number:** The S number is simply the number of cells in a LIPO battery.
 LIPO calls are built so that they have a nominal voltage of 3.7V, but range from 3.0V to 4.2V depending on the state of charge.
 Cells are connected in series which makes the voltages additive.
 This means a 1S battery is 3.7V, a 2S battery is 7.4V, 4S is 14.8V, etc.
    * **C-Value:** This is somewhat specific to R/C, but is a measurement of how fast a battery can charge and/or discharge.
-This is very important in R/C since quick acceleration is dependant on getting large amounts of power (watts) from the battery quickly.
+This is very important in R/C since quick acceleration is dependent on getting large amounts of power (watts) from the battery quickly.
 This is expressed as a number, which you multiply by the batteries capacity to figure out the maximum rate.
 For example a 5000mAh 3C battery has a maximum discharge rate of 15000 mA, of 15Amps.
 This rating obviously need to be high enough to supply the power that the vehicle needs.
 If a quad-copter has 4 motors that draw 50Amps peak then the battery would need to supply at least 200Amps.
 If the battery is 5000mAh this is 40C!
 (Luckily batteries like this do exist)

-#### SAFTEY!
+#### SAFETY!
 LIPO batteries can be very dangerous.
 They are the batteries responsible for all the horrible things you have seen about phones catching pillows on fire, drones exploding in airplane overhead bins, etc. Don't be scared though, these things are very rare and it is fairly easy to avoid.
 The biggest thing is that LIPO batteris *LOVE being at nominal voltage*.
 This is the easy rule of thumb to remember the main rules:

 + Never store a battery fully charged or undercharged.
 Store at nominal voltage
 + Never Overcharge a battery!
 + Never Over-DISHCHARGE a battery (just one more minute of flying!
 I swear!)
-+ Never Use a physically damaged battery (cheap LIPO on ebay! never used, only dropped once!)
++ Never Use a physically damaged battery (cheap LIPO on EBay! never used, only dropped once!)

 #### Charging
 Good battery chargers will provide everything you need to follow these rules, **don't skimp on the charger**!
 It will have a storage setting that will charge/discharge the battery to a nice nominal voltage.
 It will refuse to charge a battery that is damaged or undercharged, which is good.
 It will have adjustable rates and smart charging.
 Another thing that makes LIPOs explode is charging the cells in an unbalanced way, and a good charger will prevent this.